mxlint/mxlint-cli/README.md

 > This project is in early development stage.
 Please use with caution.
 We are looking for contributors to help us improve the tools.
 Please create a PR with your changes.
 We believe in open ecosystem and open source.
 We are looking forward to your contributions.
 These can be documentation improvements, bug fixes, new features, etc.

+## Quick start

+Mendix-cli is a set of tools to help you with your Mendix projects.
+As such you can use it in many ways.
+To give you a feeling what it does.
+Try the following example:

+### Prerequisites

+- Mendix Project source
+- Operating system: Linux, MacOS, Windows
+- Download your platform specific binary from the [releases page](https://github.com/cinaq/mendix-cli/releases)
+- Download the policies from the [releases page](https://github.com/cinaq/mendix-cli/releases) and extract them to a directory

+### Export Mendix model to Yaml

+- copy `mendix-cli` to your project directory
+- Open a terminal and navigate to your project directory; ideally use git-bash on Windows or Terminal on MacOS/Linux
+- run `./mendix-cli export-model`

+You will see a new directory `modelsource` with the exported Mendix model in Yaml format

+It's advisable to add the `mendix-cli` file to your `.gitignore` file.
+This way you don't accidentally commit it to your repository.

+### Lint Mendix Yaml files

+- copy `policies` directory to your project directory
+- run `./mendix-cli lint --xunit-report=report.xml`

+You will see a report in the terminal and a report in the `report.xml` file.
+The report is in xUnit format.
+You can use it in your CI/CD pipeline.

+Do you want to create your own policies?
+Please refer to our guide [Create new policy](./docs/create-new-policy.md)

 ## export-model

 Mendix models are stored in a binary file with `.mpr` extension.
 This project exports Mendix model to a human readable format, such as Yaml.
 This enables developers to use traditional code analysis tools on Mendix models.
 Think of quality checks like linting, code formatting, etc.